aflashyrhetoric/aflashyrhetoric.github.io/content/about/_index.md

 - To my beautiful girlfriend Rebecca, who has seen me through thick and thin and continues to support and inspire me everyday.
 - To my friends Billy, Jaden, Squan, Jonathan, Rachel, Helen, Jenna.
 My squad is :fire:.
 I love you all.
 - To the awesome, ambitious people at the Adelie Developer's Group.
 It's been a pleasure meeting all of you.
 - To my amazingly talented coworkers and colleagues and Nulab.
 Working alongside every one of you is a pleasure and I learn new things all the time. お疲れさま!
+To Yen-Chieh Chen, thank you for helping me fix the final bug on my site! :sunglasses: